javiervidrua/javiervidrua.github.io/_posts/2020-11-07-rubber-ducky-with-digispark-attiny85.md

 As you can see, it only takes about 2 seconds to get the job done.

 ## Common errors
-If you get this error at compile:
+If you get this error when compiling the code:
 ```
 "DigiKeyboard.h: No such file or directory"
 ```
-Your board was likely changed when the *Arduino IDE* was reopened.
+Your board was likely changed in the settings when the *Arduino IDE* was reopened.

 Go back to "*Tools*" -> "*Board*" and select "*Digispark (Default - 16.5mhz)*"